 How to Control Dandruff

 Many hair loss medications can cause dandruff because of their alcohol content.
 The alcohol can dry out your scalp, which causes dandruff to set in.
-An easy way to control dandruff is to shampoo often with a dandruff shampoo, or even use natural treatments like natural oils that moisturize your scalp.
+An easy way to control dandruff is to shampoo often with a dandruff shampoo, or even natural treatments like oils that moisturize your scalp.

 Ancient civilizations have long used natural remedies like coconut oil, olive oil, tea tree oil and others to keep their hair thicker and healthier.
 This is a practice that shows results when you look at Indian women in particular.

-If you’re trying to remedy find a remedy for dandruff, there are also shampoos available in drug stores that have Zinc Pyrithione, which fights the bacteria and fungus; Ketoconazole which is an ingredient used to target fungus; and Coal Tar and Selenium Sulfide that reduce the growth of and the death of your scalp’s skin cells.
-Finally, Salicylic Acid is another ingredient that many dandruff shampoos contain that help wash away dead skin cells.
+If you’re trying to find a remedy for dandruff, there are also shampoos available in drug stores that have Zinc Pyrithione, which fights the bacteria and fungus; Ketoconazole which is an ingredient used to target fungus; and Coal Tar and Selenium Sulfide that reduce the growth of and the death of your scalp’s skin cells.
+Finally, Salicylic Acid is another ingredient that many dandruff shampoos contain that helps wash away dead skin cells.

 Dandruff and Hair Loss

 Hair loss is a problem that affects a lot of people, but even if you have dandruff and are experiencing hair thinning or hair loss from your excess skin shedding, it is possible to have your hair grow back.
-Give yourself time and solve the problems that affect your scalp.
+Give yourself time and solve the problems impacting your scalp.
 It may not grow back as thick as it was before, but eliminating dandruff caused by factors like depression or a medical condition will go a long way in controlling hair loss.